Chobani: A Leader in the Dairy Industry

 - 2007: The launch of its first Greek yogurt product.

-- 2012: Opening of the Twin Falls facility, which is the largest yogurt manufacturing plant in the world.
+- 2012: Opening of the Twin Falls facility, the largest yogurt manufacturing plant in the world.

 - 2017: The inauguration of 'Chobani Soho', an innovation hub in New York City.